madetech/handbook/roles/engineer.md

  - to regularly improve our process for delivering software
  - to ensure the done done completion of tasks

-### +Lead

-We need someone:

-- to foster good engineering standards on a project
-- to be the primary day-to-day client liaison on technology-lead deliveries
-- to mentor developers on their team
-- to drive process improvements on their team

-We expect someone in the role:

-- to need less than 1 day per week of Technical Director involvement in their deliveries
-- to be mentoring middleweight developers on their team within 2 months
-- to be improving our practices across the business within 3 months

 ### +Mentor

 We need someone: